-Ofgem administers a number of the schemes and arrangements established by the Government as part of its Climate Change Programme.
-The main schemes are the Renewables Obligation (RO), which creates obligations for electricity suppliers, and the Energy Efficiency Commitment (EEC), which creates obligations for both gas and electricity suppliers.
+Ofgem administers a number of the schemes and arrangements that the Government has established as part of its Climate Change Programme.
+The main schemes are the Renewables Obligation (RO), which creates obligations for electricity suppliers, and the Carbon Emissions Reduction Target (CERT), which creates obligations for both gas and electricity suppliers.
 We also administer the Renewable Energy Guarantees of Origin arrangements and exemptions from the Climate Change Levy for renewables and CHP generators.
-In 2008 we will publish a review of the final year of the EEC 2005-08 and in early 2009 we will publish our annual report on the RO.

 We have extensive knowledge of the environmental programmes based on our experience of their administration.
-We have advised the Government and the Devolved Administrations on their proposed reforms of the RO which include the introduction of banding and are due to be implemented in April 2009.
-We have also worked with Government on the next phase of the EEC - the Carbon Emissions Reduction Target - and we are taking forward amendments to our administrative processes and IT systems in preparation for its implementation in April 2008.
+We have advised the Government and the Devolved Administrations on their proposed reforms of the RO, which include the introduction of banding and are due to be implemented in April 2009.
+We have also worked with Government on the CERT and are taking forward amendments to our administrative processes and IT systems in preparation for its implementation in April 2008.
+In 2008 we will publish a review of the final year of the Energy Efficiency Commitment 2005-08 and in early 2009 we will publish our annual report on the RO.

 We have made good progress with the planned rebuilding of the IT systems we use to administer the renewables and CHP programmes.
-We expect that the new system, when completed in 2008, will reduce the administrative burden both on Ofgem and on the renewable energy industry.
+We expect that the new system, when completed in April 2008, will reduce the administrative burden both on Ofgem and on the renewable energy industry.
 We will continue to seek further efficiencies in the administration of the schemes on the Government's behalf and to ensure that these are administered in a customer focused way.

 The cost of administering the environmental programmes is projected to be £3.1 million in 2008-09, including overheads and support costs.
 (For a more detailed breakdown see appendix 2.)
 There is continuing upward pressure on these costs because of the increase in scale and complexity of the schemes since we started administering them.
 The Government's reforms of the RO and EEC will add to the complexity of the schemes and the costs of administering them.
+We are therefore pleased that the Government has agreed that the costs of administering the RO can be recovered from the buy-out fund.
+We will continue with Government to explore ways of improving the efficiency with which the RO can be administered, particularly in relation to smaller generators.
+We note that the numbers of smaller generators can be expected to increase greatly in the years ahead and that the costs of administering the RO for these participants are currently disproportionate to the value of the ROCs.